wmerbis/stochasticTN/README.md

 - `project_on_k_healthy(N,k)`: Builds an MPO of length `N` which projects on all configurations with `k` healthy (vacant) sites

 #### `stochasticDMRG.py`

+Defines the DMRG class used for running the DMRG algorithm which enables one to find the non-equilibrium steady state of Markov processes and to compute the scaled cumulant generating function for the dynamical activity in those processes as the leading eigenvalue of the tilted Markov generators.

+The `DMRG` object itself is defined by specifying an `MPS` object to initiate the DMRG with and an `MPO` object whose leading eigenvector is sought in MPS form.
+Optionally, one can specify a left and right environment.
+The DMRG algorithm is run by calling:
+- `DMRG.run_single_site_dmrg()` Runs the DMRG algorithm by optimizing single sites in the mps.
+Argumments are:
+  - `MaxSweeps`: maximal number of sweeps
+  - `accuracy`: Global accuracy as convergence criteria for the variance in energy
+  - `tol`: Relative accuracy for local eigenvalues (stopping criterion)
+  - `Dmax`: maximal number of bond dimensions to keep per site
+  - `cutoff`: maximal absolute value for the singular values, SVs below this value are dropped
+  - `ncv`: The number of Lanczos vectors for the single site optimization
+  - `verbose`: Boolean, if True will print the sweep results
+Returns:
+  - `energy`: eigenvalue of the MPO (returns the density if tilting parameter s=0)
+  - `variance`: variance in the eigenvalue (returns variance in density if tilting parameter s=0)
+  - `truncation_error`: size of the singular values discarded during the final sweep
+  - `converged`: Boolean, returns True if the algorithm has converged, False otherwise

+- `DMRG.run_double_site_dmrg()` Runs the DMRG algorithm by optimizing two adjacent sites in the mps at the same time.
+This allows for dynamical adjustment of the MPS bond dimensions.
+Argumments are the same as for the single site updates.

+#### `operations.py`
+This files contains several functions which are convenient for performing computations using the MPS and MPO.
+Most notably:
+- `overlap(mps1, mps2)`: computes the overlap between `mps1` and `mps2`
+- `MPOexpectation(mps,mpo)`: computes the expectation value of the `mpo` on the `mps`.
+Specify `cx = 'stoch'` for the $$L^1$$ expectation value (default) and `cx = 'complex'` for the $$L^2$$ expectation value
+- `MPSvariance(mps, mpo)`: computes the variance of an MPO as the expectation value of the square of the MPO.
+Specify `cx = 'stoch'` for the $$L^1$$ expectation value (default) and `cx = 'complex'` for the $$L^2$$ expectation value
+- `MPSMPOcontraction(mps, mpo)`: contracts the mps with an mpo site by site.
+Optionally performs truncation if `renormalize` is True.
+Overwrites mps with the contracted result.
+Specify `Dmax` and `cutoff` to truncate to a maximum of `Dmax` singular values with values above `cutoff`.
+- `MPOMPOcontraction(mpo1, mpo2)`: contracts the mpo1 with mpo2 site by site.
+Optionally performs truncation if `renormalize` is True.
+Overwrites mps with the contracted result.
+Specify `Dmax` and `cutoff` to truncate to a maximum of `Dmax` singular values with values above `cutoff`.
+- `single_site_occupancy(mps, site)`: computes the expectation value for `site` to be occupied
+- `single_site_vacancy(mps, site)`: computes the expectation value for `site` to be empty
+- `single_site_magnetization(mps, site)`: computes the magnetization expectation value for `site`
+- `marginal(mps, sites)`: computes the marginal distribution over the sites specified in the array `sites`
+- `compute_pk_infected(mps)`: returns a list of N+1 elements whose k-th component is the probability of having exactly k occupied in the mps
+- `find_permutation(L)`: returns the permutation which brings MPS into the optimal ordering.
+Based on the first Fielder vector of the graph Laplacian `L`.